vidyasagarsadhanala/capstone2/README.md

 ## Telco Customer Churn Prediction ##

 ### Objective: ###
-Customer Churn measures the loss of customers and service provider companies use this metric to understand the customer retention.
-The objective is to predict behavior to retain customers by analyzing all relevant customer data and develop focused customer retention programs.
+The objective is to predict customer churn behavior for Telco which is a telecommunications service provider so they can better retain their customers by analyzing all relevant customer data and develop focused customer retention programs.

 ### Problem: ###
 Is the customer going churn?